raycast/ripgrep/GUIDE.md

 the following:

 1. Files and directories that match glob patterns in these three categories:
-      1. gitignore globs (including global and repo-specific globs).
+      1. `.gitignore` globs (including global and repo-specific globs).
+This includes `.gitignore` files in parent directories that are part of the same `git` repository.
+(Unless the `--no-require-git` flag is given.)
       2. `.ignore` globs, which take precedence over all gitignore globs when there's a conflict.
+This includes `.ignore` files in parent directories.
       3. `.rgignore` globs, which take precedence over all `.ignore` globs when there's a conflict.
+This includes `.rgignore` files in parent directories.
 2. Hidden files and directories.
 3. Binary files. (ripgrep considers any file with a `NUL` byte to be binary.)
 4. Symbolic links aren't followed.